Free (or Cheap) College for Seniors and Retirees in All 50 States

 Nebraska

-There’s no statewide program in Nebraska to waive tuition for older students, but you may find free or discounted tuition at individual colleges.
+There’s no statewide program in Nebraska to waive tuition for older students, but you may find free or discounted tuition at individual colleges and universities.
 For example, the University of Nebraska-Lincoln offers the Senior Learning Passport Program, which allows individuals 65 and older to attend and "sit-in" on undergraduate courses.
-The passport can only be used for two classes per semester and is valid for one year.
-It costs $25.
+The Passport costs $25, can only be used for two classes per semester and is valid for one year.
+You must get professor permission to attend and this program is not available online.

 Nevada